 During the summer, sleeping in total darkness is essential for melatonin production.
-Make sure that you have totally blacked out windows or wear the sleep masks.
+Make sure that you have totally blacked out windows or wear sleep masks.
 I’ve noticed that many houses have inadequate blinds that let in light which will definitely disturb sleep.
 Earthquakes and geopathic stress are connected and since Iceland is a volcanic country and there are fault lines – check for geopathic stress lines in your bedroom.
 Read how to feng shui your bedroom

 2) Get more plants